repque/agentic/README.md

 3. **One Handler Per Category** - No complex conflict resolution
 4. **Escape Hatch Available** - Drop to LangGraph for complex workflows

-## Contributing

-We welcome contributions!
-See our development plan in `TODO.md`.

 ## License

-MIT License - see LICENSE file for details.
+Apache License 2.0 - see LICENSE file for details.